zkhatami88/JOSSSubmission/paper.md

 allocations of their compute resources: LSU HPC, LONI, XSEDE, NERSC, CSCS/ETHZ, and the Gauss Center for Supercomputing.

-HPX is currently funded by:
+HPX has been funded by:

 - The National Science Foundation through awards 1240655 (STAR), 1339782 (STORM), and 1737785 (Phylanx).